ohyicong/Google-Image-Scraper/README.md

 # Google Image Scraper
-A library to scrap google images.<br>
+A library created to scrape Google Images.<br>
-If you are looking for other image scrapers.<br>
-JJLimmm has created an image scraper for getty, shuttershock, and bing. <br>
+If you are looking for other image scrapers, JJLimmm has created image scrapers for Gettyimages, Shutterstock, and Bing. <br>
-Visit his repo here: https://github.com/JJLimmm/Website-Image-Scraper
+Visit their repo here: https://github.com/JJLimmm/Website-Image-Scraper

 ## Pre-requisites:
 1. Google Chrome